matter-labs/zksync-docs/content/10.quick-start/_deploy_factory/_foundry_deploy_contract_factory.md

 :display-partial{partial = "Setting up your wallet"}

-## Step 3: Deploying your first contract
+## Step 3: Deploying contract with factory

 With our environment and wallet configured, we're set to review the `CrowdfundingFactory.sol` contract that is provided during the initialization step in the `/src` directory.